Artificial Intelligence in Healthcare. The Future of Our Brains: Are We Losing Our Minds?

 Assessing the biological and cognitive impact of AI will provide a better understanding of the public health and educational challenges it poses.

-The use of AI, which has become second nature to most students, presents both benefits and real risks (erosion of critical thinking skills, lack of personal engagement in learning, and fragmented attention).
+The use of AI, which has become second nature to most students, presents both benefits and real dangers (erosion of reasoning skills, lack of personal engagement in learning, and fragmented attention).

-There is a significant risk of confusing formal consistency with an understanding of the complexity of reality.
+There is a high risk of confusing formal consistency with an understanding of the complexity of reality.
 To be able to make informed decisions, it is essential to learn to cultivate a reflective and critical approach.
-This requires overcoming cultural and organizational barriers in medical education.
+This requires removing cultural and organizational barriers in medical education.

 Contact: